matheucampbell/NeuroData/README.md

 ### Data collection workflow:
 1. Design your data collection session.
 Prepare a stimulus script, location, and time.
 You may need at two laptops (one for data collection and one to provide stimulus).
-2. Define session info JSON via collection script CLI.
+2. Define session info JSON via collection GUI.
 See ObjectInfo.md for more about info JSON files.
-    - Session parameters: subject name, response type, stimulus type, block length, block count, and stim cycle
+    - Session parameters: subject name, project name, response type, stimulus type, block length, block count, and stim cycle
-    - Hardware parameters: sampling rate, headset configuration, buffer size
+    - Hardware parameters: sampling rate, buffer size, headset configuration, headset model
-    - Project name
     - Description
     - Date
     - Time